 Medicare and Medicaid.

-For more information regarding costs associated with accessing care at Medical Center
+For more information regarding costs associated with accessing care at Augusta University

-at Augusta University, Children's Hospital of Georgia or Augusta University Medical
+Medical Center, Children's Hospital of Georgia or Augusta University Medical Office

 For Hospital Bills: